Group Selection as a Safeguard Against AI Substitution: Method

 \section{Method}

 We start by describing our basic model, closely following Henrich's model of cumulative cultural evolution (\cite{henrich2004demography}).
-A population of $N$ individuals learn cultural skills socially and aim to produce cultural products. \textbf{Searching and Learning.} Each agent $i$ finds the highest-skilled individual $j$ within their learning neighbourhood and attempts to acquire $j$'s cultural skill $z_j$.
+A population of $N$ individuals learn cultural skills socially and aim to produce cultural products. \textbf{Searching and Learning.} Each agent $i$ finds the highest-skilled individual $j$ within their learning neighbourhood which consists of $s$ of the population and attempts to acquire $j$'s cultural skill $z_j$.
 Learning outcomes vary across individuals.
 We assume each learner makes several attempts and retains their best outcome.
-Thus, we draw agent $i$'s post learning skill from a Gumbel distribution with location parameter $\mu = z_j - \alpha$ and dispersion parameter $\beta$:
+Thus, we draw agent $i$'s post-learning skill from a Gumbel distribution with location parameter $\mu = z_j - \alpha$ and dispersion parameter $\beta$:

 Here $\alpha >0$ is the average learning error and $\beta >0$ controls dispersion in learning outcomes.
 The Gumbel distribution arises as an extreme-value distribution; here it is a reduced-form way to represent the “best-of-several-attempts” learning outcome.
 Because learning is imperfect ($\alpha >0$), even when individuals copy the best available model, expected skill after learning is typically below $z_j$, implying regression away from the current maximum.